dylanbeattie/dylanbeattie.net/_posts/2020/2020-05-17-turning-a-raspberry-pi-zero-into-a-usb-footpedal.md

 ## The Case

 Finally, I needed a box to put it all in - a box that wouldn't get upset if 102kg of Dylan stood on it wearing cowboy boots.
-Tune in tomorrow for part 2, which involves a lot less code - and a lot more sheet steel.
+Check out [part 2 of this post](/2020/05/18/turning-a-raspberry-pi-zero-into-a-usb-footpedal-part-2.html) which involves a lot less code - and a lot more sheet steel.

 🤘🏻